Functional-Bus-Description-Language/Specification/src/scope-and-visibility.typ

 ]
 ]

-In this case each FBDL compilant compiler must automatically discover following three packages:
+In this case each FBDL compilant compiler must automatically discover following four packages:
-- `bar` - path `"./externals/bar/fbd-bar"`,
+- `main` - path `"./fbd"`,
 - `pkg1` - path `"./fbd/fbd-pkg1"`,
-- `pkg2` - path `"./fbd/pkg2"`.
+- `pkg2` - path `"./fbd/pkg2"`,
+- `bar` - path `"./externals/bar/fbd-bar"`.

+By default, any FBDL compiler must start the instantiation process from the `Main` bus instantiation in the main package.
+This rule, together with package discovery rules, implies that the file with the `Main` bus instantiation must be placed in one of the following directories:
++ compiler working directory,
++ `"fbd"` directory in the compiler working directory,
++ `"fbd-main"` directory nested somewhere in the compiler working directory,
++ `"fbd-main"` directory nested somewhere in directories defined in the `FBDPATH` environment variable,
++ `"fbd-main"` directory nested somewhere in directories provided to the compiler via custom compiler parameters.

 == Scope rules